linked-db/linked-ql/README.md

 Here we talk about the `client.query()` method in detail along with other Linked QL APIs that essentially let us do the same things possible with `client.query()`, but this time, programmatically.

-For example, a `CREATE DATABASE` query...
+For example, a `CREATE DATABASE` operation...

 ```js
 const savepoint = await client.query('CREATE DATABASE IF NOT EXISTS database_1');